eshangonemad/StarPlay-OS/README.md

 # Support us

  We entierly depend on support from users to keep this project alive.
-You can support us using the following methods:-
+You can support us using the following methods :-

    1. [Donate using Robux]()
    2. [Follow us on twitter]()